devbisme/WireIt/README.md

 # WireIt Plugin

-This PCBNEW plugin lets you add wires between pads on a PCB, delete them, and swap wires between pads.
+This PCBNEW plugin lets you add wires (or *nets*) between pads on a PCB, delete them, and swap wires between pads.
 This is helpful for physically connecting sets of related pins when doing the layout of high pin-count packages such as FPGAs.